sssangeetha/OutamationAI_OCR_RAG_Automation/README.md

-📄 The goal was to simulate real-world document automation — converting messy mortgage PDFs into machine-readable information.
+📄 At Outamation , The goal was to simulate real-world document automation — converting messy mortgage PDFs into machine-readable information.

 I applied three OCR models on the same dataset: